Code-Institute-Submissions/CI-project-one/README.md

 - A merchandise page.
-- A page listing the music festivals and concerts the band will be playing at in the coming calendar year.
+- A page listing the music festivals and concerts the band will be playing a in the coming calendar year.
 - A page hosting a photo collection and personal stories about each band member.